 Be biologically regenerating

-Absolutely zero waste can only mean that there must always be used biological regenerative methods and products.
-Everything must take place within the natural biological cycles.
-Repair and recycling instead of throwing out, it's about extending the life we renewable energy sources.
+Absolutely zero waste can only mean that the project must always use biological regenerative methods and products.
+Everything must take place within natures biological cycle.
+Repair and recycling instead of throwing out, it's about extending the life of everything and use renewable energy sources.

 Many renewable energy resources

 Renewable energy resources can replace the need for fossil fuels and even firewood in permaculture projects, all over the world, but it is a big challenge.
 Cars and machines run electric only with power from the sun, wind and biogas make some limitations in many places.

 Renewable energy resources are an area where there is a lot of development in recent years.
 Tractors running on biogas in some experimental projects in Sweden.
 Hydrogen is produced from wind power, and fuel cell technology develops rapidly.
 Many other different options are on the way and old technologies from before oil and coal are taken up again.